scottclowe/python-template-repo/README.rst

 Python Template/Skeleton Repository
 ===================================

-This repository gives a template or skeleton for new Python repositories.
+This repository gives a fully-featured template or skeleton for new Python repositories.

 Quick start